 Denote the $L\times L$ Toeplitz determinant generated by $t(z)$ by $D_L[t(z)]$.
 In the main text we make the connection between the decay of the product $\prod_{j=1}^L(-\eps_j^2)$ and the edge mode splitting.
-The first thing to note is that the single-particle Hamiltonian for our chain is a block-Toeplitz matrix generated by:
+The first thing to note is that the single-particle Hamiltonian for our chain is a block Toeplitz matrix generated by:

 Then $\prod_{j=1}^L(-\eps_j^2)=D_L[\Phi(z)] = (-1)^L D_L[f(z)]D_L[f(1/z)]=(-1)^L D_L[f(z)]^2 $.
 Hence, we have that:

 By calculating $D_L[z^\omega f_0(z)]$ we can estimate the edge mode decays with the assumptions made in the main text.
 Note that it if we rescale $f(z) \rightarrow c f(z)$, this product will be rescaled by $c^L$.
 There is a natural overall normalisation that we use implictly throughout (in particular we fix $V_0=0$ below).